jonludlam/richmdx/duniverse/dune_/doc/concepts.rst

 executables that aren't meant to be installed will be visible inside this scope only.

 Because scopes are exclusive, if you wish to include your current project's dependencies in your workspace, you can copy them in a ``vendor`` directory, or any name of your choice.
-Dune will look for them there rather than in the installed world, and there will be no overlap between the various scopes.
+Dune will look for them there rather than in the :term:`installed world`, and there will be no overlap between the various scopes.

 .. _ordered-set-language: